ethereum/yellowpaper/README.md

 ## How to build

+**Method 1** (simpler, recommended): use [Visual Studio Code](https://code.visualstudio.com/) with the LaTeX Workshop extension (which is a full IDE), to use for editing the tex file, and showing the PDF.
 The paper also comes as a single ``latex`` file ``Paper.tex``, which is built as a PDF as follows.

+**Method 2**
 ```
 git clone https://github.com/ethereum/yellowpaper.git
 cd yellowpaper
 ./build.sh
 ```
 This will create a PDF version of the Yellow Paper.
-Following building, you can also use standard `pdflatex` tools like http://latex.informatik.uni-halle.de/latex-online/latex.php for compiling/preview.
+Following building, you can also use standard `pdflatex` tools for compiling/preview, like http://latex.informatik.uni-halle.de/latex-online/latex.php.

 ## Tips on editing